eworm-de/pacredir/README.md

 This is ok, it just tells `pacman` that `pacredir` could not find a file and downloading it from an official server is required.

-Please note that `pacredir` redirects to the most recent file found on the local network.
+Please note that `pacredir` redirects to the most recent database file found on the local network if it is not too old (currently 24 hours).
 To make sure you really do have the latest files run `pacman -Syu` *twice*.

 To get a better idea what happens in the background have a look at [the request flow chart](FLOW.md).